 However, we complained to the Advertising Standards Agency, who ruled that the advert breached advertising rules.
 So, we shouldn’t be seeing similar adverts this year, which is good news.

 However, I mentioned in my piece last year that producers needed to be a bit more imaginative with the people who they choose to take part in the show.

 We have just had Mental Health Awareness Week with a focus on body image.
-This would have been a good opportunity for a popular TV show to make a positive statement on body image by selecting a cast of people with all types of body.
+This would have been a good opportunity for a popular TV show to make a positive statement on body image by selecting a cast of people with all types of bodies.
 It’s no surprise that this hasn’t been the case.

 By the looks of things, there are very few relatable bodies going onto the island – there are certainly no curves, stretch marks or scars in sight.

 The producers are doing nothing to dispel the myth that the most attractive people all look a certain way.
-They have the power to put across a message that says a few fat rolls or a bit of cellulite doesn’t make someone unattractive - and yet year after year they waste that chance!
+They have the power to put across a message that says a few fat rolls or a bit of cellulite doesn’t make someone unattractive - and yet, year after year, they waste that chance!

 The concept of the show